ergoplatform/ergodocs/docs/dev/scs/ergoscript.md

 ### P2S

-> A transaction to this a P2S or *pay-to-script* address will create an output locked with the script
+> A transaction to this P2S or *pay-to-script* address will create an output locked with the script

 - You can do some simple apps with just the node and ErgoScript to P2S address compiler available at [wallet.plutomonkey.com/p2s/](https://wallet.plutomonkey.com/p2s/), [video tutorial](https://www.youtube.com/watch?v=d6Mf-oxaLIc)